Tue22869/Photo-Filter-Console-App/README.md

 # Photo Filter
-Add filter to your .bmp photo \n
+Add filter to your .bmp photo

 -help for instructions